 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 - In 2021, ATCO celebrated the graduates from the 2021 Emerging Aboriginal Leaders Program in Australia.

 - Junior Achievement Southern Alberta is an organization that promotes entrepreneurship in young people and educates them about business.
 ATCO is a proud sponsor and in 2020, seven ATCO volunteers mentored students to develop “Beeyond Wraps” as a replacement for single-use plastic food wraps and were awarded the Company of the Year award.

 - ATCO inspires Indigenous youth to become future leaders through the ATCO Explore program.
-In 2019, the program expanded to include 43 grade nine students, but was postponed in 2020 due to the COVID-19 pandemic.
 ATCO offers a variety of Indigenous Education Programs.
-In 2020, 49 Indigenous students across Canada received scholarships, bursaries and merit awards totaling $66,000.
+In 2021, 53 Indigenous students across Canada received scholarships, bursaries and merit awards totaling $64,500.

 - Empowering our people to continue to learn and grow is important to us.
 That’s why we provide our staff with ongoing technical and non-technical training, as well as career development opportunities.

 Reduce inequality within and among countries.

 - In 2021, we generated $123.7 million in net economic benefit for our Indigenous partners and continue to form partnerships to reduce the inequalities Indigenous peoples face.